-Figure 8 - Drop down menu and graphs inside
+Figure 8 - Drop down menu code and graphs inside

-The range analysis graphs are upon the graphs in the CUTRIC Burlington report.
-The data was roughly extracted from the graphs with non-accurate numbers because we were not the raw data.
-Please note that only one set of the range analysis graph was created based on “Figure 9.
+The range analysis graphs are based upon the graphs in the CUTRIC Burlington report.
+The data was roughly extracted from the graphs with non-accurate numbers because we were not able to obtain the raw data.
+Please note that only one set of the range analysis graphs was created based on “Figure 9.
 Bus #1’s ranges after using diesel heater compared with operation distance: A) Weekday B) Saturdays C) Sundays” and “Figure 5.
 Success rate of one-to-one replacement of diesel buses with BEBs without a diesel heater (summer and winter are the same)” from the report.
 We used this set of graphs repetitively under all four dropdowns to show how several graphs can be displayed to cover all four situations.
-When hover over each blue bar, more details will be displayed on a tooltip.
+When hovering over each blue bar, more details will be displayed on a tooltip.